HyperSane/ARG/ARG-Guide.md

 ### Getting Started with Raindrop
 - **Accessing Raindrop**: You can access the Raindrop collection via the link provided in the game’s instructions.
 It’s essential to explore each folder and bookmark carefully, as they are intricately linked to the game’s narrative.
 - **Exploring Bookmarks**: Each bookmark contains vital information, links to GitHub discussions, and sometimes, hidden clues.
 Be thorough in your exploration.
 - **Using Tags and Filters**: Use tags and filters within Raindrop to navigate through the content.
-Tags like `#Hints`, `#Ethics`, or `#AARPG` are particularly useful.
+Tags like `#Hints`, `#Ethics`, or `#ARG` are particularly useful.

 ## Exploring the GitHub Repository

-The GitHub repository is where the core of the AARPG is stored.
+The GitHub repository is where the core of the ARG is stored.
 It’s more than just a collection of files—it’s the framework of the game.

 ### Navigating the Repository
 - **README and LICENSE**: Start with the README file to understand the general overview of the repository.
 The LICENSE file contains the terms under which the game operates.